inorganik/strokeText.js/README.md

 ### Usage

+Install via npm with the package name `stroketext.js` or simply include `strokeText.min.js` in your project.

-Simply create an instance, which accepts an ID string or reference to your text element,
+For each text element that you desire to stroke, create an instance, which accepts an ID string or reference to your text element:
 ```js
 var strokeText = new StrokeText('targetId');
 ```